thanggithubrmit/COSC2767-RMIT-Store/README.md

 ```
 > **💡 Important Note on `MONGO_URI`**: When your server and MongoDB are on the same EC2 instance, always use `localhost` (or `127.0.0.1`) for the `MONGO_URI`.
 This ensures a direct, secure, and fast internal connection.
 Using the public IP would force an unnecessary and often blocked external connection back to the same machine.

-**Important:** Replace `<your-ec2-public-ip>` with your actual EC2 instance's public IP.
-You can also adjust the value "0.0.0.0" to match the specific public IP addresses required for your pipeline setup.
+**Important:** Replace `<your-ec2-public-ip>` with your actual EC2 instance's public IP address.
+The value `0.0.0.0` is a wildcard that means "listen on all available network interfaces," which is useful in environments like Docker or when you're unsure which IP will be assigned.

 ## 🌐 Configuring Webpack Dev Server